-Mr Bryn Jones is an industrial Chemist with extensive experience in the uranium industry, particularly in the development of the PhosEnergy Process and operation of In-Situ Recovery (ISR) mines gained during his time at Heathgate Resources, the operator of the Beverley Uranium Mine.
+Mr Bryn Jones is an industrial chemist with extensive experience in the uranium industry, particularly in the development of the PhosEnergy Process and operation of In-Situ Recovery (ISR) mines gained during his time at Heathgate Resources, the operator of the Beverley Uranium Mine.
 Mr Jones has also worked for Worley Parsons on the Olympic Dam Expansion Project and consulted on various ISR operations around the world.
-Mr Jones is a Director of ASX listed Uranium Equities Limited and Chief Operating Officer of Laramide Resources Limited.
+Mr Jones is a Director of ASX listed DevEx Resources Limited and Salt Lake Potash Limited and Chief Operating Officer of Laramide Resources Limited.

-Mr Timothy R B Goyder Non-executive Director (Appointed 1 July 2013)
+Mr Tim R B Goyder Non-executive Director (Appointed 1 July 2013)

-Mr Timothy Goyder has considerable experience in the resources industry as an executive and investor.
+Mr Tim Goyder has considerable experience in the resources industry as an executive and investor.
 He has been involved in the formation and management of a number of publicly listed and privately owned companies.
-Mr Goyder is currently Chairman of Uranium Equities Limited and Liontown Resources Limited, and Managing Director of Chalice Gold Mines Limited, all listed on ASX.
-During the past three years Mr Goyder also served as a director of Strike Energy Limited.
+Mr Goyder is currently Chairman of DevEx Resources Limited and Liontown Resources Limited, Executive Chairman of Chalice Gold Mines Limited, and non-executive director of Strike Energy Limited, all listed on ASX.

-Mr Thomas C Pool PE SME MAusIMM Non-executive Director (Appointed 1 July 2013)
+Mr Thomas C Pool PE SME MAusIMM Non-executive Director (Appointed 1 July 2013, resigned 22 February 2018)